Nordic Mining: Engebø Project

-The Engebø Project at Engebø in Naustdal, Sogn og Fjordane, is operated and fully owned by Nordic Mining ASA via Nordic Rutile AS.
+The Engebø Project at Engebø in Sunnfjord Municipality, Vestland, is operated and fully owned by Nordic Mining ASA via Nordic Rutile AS.
 The rutile deposit at Engebø is among the largest in the world.
 Engebø also contains almandine garnet.
 The project has an estimated production time of 50 years.
 In April 2015, The Ministry of Local Government and Modernisation approved the Engebø Project, parallelly with The Ministry of Climate and Environment granting a related discharge permit.

 Kvinnherad Project

-The Kvinnherad Project at Nesodden in Kvinnherad, Hordaland (a neighbouring county of Sogn og Fjordane), is operated and fully owned by Nordic Mining ASA via Nordic Quartz AS.
+The Kvinnherad Project at Nesodden in Kvinnherad Municipality, Vestland, is operated and fully owned by Nordic Mining ASA via Nordic Quartz AS.
 Kvinnherad contains both normal and high-purity quartz.

 Øksfjord Peninsula Project

-The Øksfjord Peninsula Project in Reinfjord and Lokkarfjord in Øksfjord, Finnmark – Finnmárku, is operated and fully owned directly by Nordic Mining ASA.
+The Øksfjord Peninsula Project in Reinfjord and Lokkarfjord in Øksfjord, in Loppa Municipality in Finnmark – Finnmárku county, is operated and fully owned directly by Nordic Mining ASA.
 The project is located in the Seiland Igneous Province, known for several types of metals: nickel, copper, cobalt, platinum/palladium, and gold.